Suo Pavlichenko: Creation

 In the anime Darker than Black: Gemini of the Meteor, director Tensai Okamura considered diverging from the previous season which would lead to the creation of Suo.
 Okamura, who found the first series' narrative confusing and Hei rough, wanted to change the series' tone; Suo was created to contrast with Hei.
 Okamura hoped that the changes would appeal to new viewers, who would then watch the first season.
 Okamura wanted the protagonist to be a girl after reading the Darker than Black manga.
 When he helped draw the storyboard for Soul Eater, he was attracted to the concept of a little girl with a giant weapon.
-Bones obtained Mari Okada and Hiroyuki Yoshino as new writers to form a writing team which shared ideas together and used their strengths.
+Bones, the animation studio behind Darker than Black, obtained Mari Okada and Hiroyuki Yoshino as new writers to form a writing team which shared ideas together and used their strengths.
 Due to Okada's experience with shojo works, the series targeted a female demographic and she was put in charge of several episodes because Suo was the new protagonist.
-Okamura was behind Shion's creation of a replicas and how in the second half it is revealed that Shion was the one who created Suo.
+Okamura was behind Shion's creation of a replica and how in the second half it is revealed that Shion was the one who created Suo.

 Kana Hanazawa felt that Suo's love for her family is the strongest part of her character.
 Every time Hanazawa received a script, she looked forward to enjoying the experience.
 Hanazawa describes her as a lively and innocent androgynous girl.
 She feels that her strong family love is what makes her strong.
-The actress was inspired by her own highschool years in voicing Suo in order to blend into the atmosphere.
+The actress was inspired by her own high school years in voicing Suo in order to blend into the atmosphere.
 Every time she received a script, Hanazawa was excited that it will develop like due to multiple possibilities involving Suo's fate.